PensiveToad/CySecProjects/README.md

-This is a repository for cybersecurity projects I a have made.
+This is a repository for cybersecurity projects I have made.

 I will continue to update and improve some projects as and when my skills improve.